PlatformNintendo Switch

 Yeah!
 Fighting Girl is better than you’d expect.
 The combat is fun and the systems work well.
 There is nothing fundamentally broken, which is good.
 The only problem is the repetitive mission structure.
 Each mission type takes place in their own area with their own enemies.
 The issue is they repeat.
 So the pumpkin arena is the clear mission type and does not appear to ever change.
 The enemies just get more HP and hit harder the more powerful you are.
 This hurts longevity.
 Do you really want to sit through the same six mission types over and over again for hours?
 I don’t.

 As I said, there is a game here, and its a decent one, it can just get repetitive quickly.
 Plus, there is the creepiness of it all.
-The fact that one of the characters is a girl, and you can have her dance for money is just plain wrong.
+The fact that one of the characters is a young girl, and you can have her dance for money is just plain wrong.
 Still, if you want a decent time waster good in short bursts, the might be worth a try for you.

 Overall: Yeah Fighting Girl is a very creepy game.
 However, there is a decent game underneath, though it might get too repetitive.